andremaha/Symfony2-Components-Catalogue/README.md

 ### Purpose

 The main purpose of the *HttpKernel* component is to standardize the way requests are handled and responses are being sent back. *HttpKernel* solves this problem mainly by introducing the *ControllerResolverInterface*.
 As it was shown in the "Creating the Controller using Routing" section, one can easily define the application logic that will deal with each request.
-You do this by providing the '_controller' key with any valid PHP callback.
+You do this by providing the '_controller' request attribute with any valid PHP callback.
 So we can rewrite our previous controller example converting the controller to a class, instead of using the anonymous function:

 ```php
 // define the controller class